celectrode/alx-system_engineering-devops/0x00-shell_basics/README.md

-My readme for task 0
+My readme for shell basics